 ZION NATIONAL PARK

 People come to Zion to commune with angels.
 Heaven on earth.
 But no matter what your religion, this park will move you.
 Currently, it sits firmly in my top three U.S. National Parks for purveying epic and awe-inspiring landscapes.
 Of the five National Parks in Utah, Zion is the granddaddy.
 Greener than the barren martian landscape of Arches N.P., Zion sits along a slot canyon formed by the Virgin River.
-It is also one of the most popular parks in the Western States and sees an average 4 million visitors annually.
-Plan your visit here early summer or early fall to experience all of Zion’s majesty.
+It is also one of the most popular parks in the Western States and sees an average of 4 million visitors annually.
+Plan your visit here in early summer or early fall to experience all of Zion’s majesty.

 Nearby Springdale, Utah – like Moab – has become an adorable outpost for park visitors, hikers, adrenaline junkies as well as families.
 The Virgin River continues its course out of Zion and right down along Springdale.
-Great options for accommodations, restaurants and cafes here as well as many stops for the free shuttles that take you right into the park.
+Great options for accommodations, restaurants, and cafes here as well as many stops for the free shuttles that take you right into the park.

-Start at the Visitor Center to pick up a current park map and guide with up to date listings on trail conditions and shuttle stops.
-Excellent bathroom facilities, gift shop for sunscreen you forgot and places to fill up your water bottle with Zion spring water.
+Start at the Visitor Center to pick up a current park map and guide with up-to-date listings on trail conditions and shuttle stops.
+Excellent bathroom facilities, gift shop for sunscreen you forgot, and places to fill up your water bottle with Zion spring water.

 If you want to drive into the park – come EARLY.
 Parking is greatly limited inside Zion, and Visitor Center lots will fill by mid-morning.
 OR skip parking hassles and park in Springdale and grab free shuttles which run from March to November.

 Weeping Rock and Riverside Walk along the Virgin River.
-Then in warmer months – a hike up the Narrows in and out of the river is a must, but will be crowded.
+Then in warmer months – a hike up the Narrows in and out of the river is a must but will be crowded.
 Check with Visitor’s Center for less popular trails with equally amazing viewpoints.

 Camping at Zion National Park